spartnx/pyrqlaw/README.md

 - All angles are defined in radians.
 - The RQ-Law formulation presents singularities when the eccentricity of the chaser's orbit is equal to 0 or 1 or its inclination is 180 degrees.
 Thus, initial circular orbits for either the target or chaser must be defined with small eccentricities on the order of 1e-3 and not 0.
 Similarly, retrograde orbits must be defined with inclinations slightly less than 180 degrees.
 - A rendezvous maneuver is performed in two stages.
 Stage 1 is the orbital transfer aiming to match the chaser and target's slow elements (i.e., semi-major axis, eccentricity, inclination, RAAN, argument of periapse).
 Stage 2 is the phasing matching the position of the chaser and target after the chaser reaches the target's orbit at the end of stage 1.
-- the RQ-Law algorithm implemented in `pyrqlaw` natively converts the classical elements into the Modified Equinoctial Elements with the semi-latus rectum replaced with the semi-major axis.
+- The RQ-Law algorithm implemented in `pyrqlaw` natively converts the classical elements into the Modified Equinoctial Elements with the semi-latus rectum replaced with the semi-major axis.

 ### Basic usage

 Examples are included in `./examples/`.
 Example `1_` gives a template on how to use `pyrqlaw` on the full trajectory (stage 1 + stage 2), the orbital transfer (stage 1) only, and the phasing (stage 2) only.
 The example is, hopefully, self explanatory and can be used as is with user-defined inputs such as the initial orbital elements of the chaser and targets.
 Examples `2_`, `3_`, and `5_` are examples inspired from Narayanaswamy & Damaren (2023) [4].
 Examples `7_` and `8_` are examples involving rendezvous in geosynchronous orbits.
 Finally, examples `4_` and `6_` demonstrate the use of utility functions tuning the algorithm in highly eccentric and inclined orbits and in the GEO regime, respectively.

 Here, we present a basic example whose complete code can be found in `./examples/3_rendezvous_with_coasting.py`.
-Before starting, please note a couple of things:

-We start by importing the module
+We first start by importing the module

 ```python
 #import sys